Linen clothing to help heal you?

 In an email dated 2/10/12, Dr. Yellen explained the process of this study:

 "Frequency was determined by a technician [named] Ivanne Farr who used a digital instrument designed by a retired Texas A&M professor called the Ag-Environ machine.
 We had a public demonstration with an audience at internationally known artist Bob Summers home.

 "Bob Graham, the inventor, told us that his machine was created to analyze the signature frequencies of agricultural commodities to aid the farmer in determining the right time of harvest growth.
 The gentleman identified signature frequencies that identified illness also and had turned to helping people get well.
 Bob Graham stated that it was a 'signature frequency of that plant's species identity.'
 The mHz is different, we were suggested that it would be the same as Rose essential oil.

 Did you know that linen is stronger than cotton?
-It's actually one of the only fabrics that is stronger when it's wet, rather than when it's dry.
-Since the fibres in the material don't stretch, it is far more resistant to any sort of damage or breakdown in the wear.
-Linen clothing does last longer as well as all of the other amazing properties it has.
+It's actually one of the few fabrics that is stronger when it's wet, rather than when it's dry.
+Since the fibers in the material don't stretch, it is far more resistant to any sort of damage or breakdown in the wear.
+Linen clothing does last longer, as well as all the other amazing properties it has.

 Salts and West Clothing has recently added some beautiful linen clothing items to our online store.
 We are passionate about what wearing linen can do for you this summer.
 Please take a look at the first of our linen additions today.